Shun Knives Review – Which Knife is The Mightiest Ally in the Kitchen?

 Pros

-• Made with Composite Blade technology
+• Crafted with Shun’s proprietary Composite Blade technology

-• San mai cutting edge
+• San mai cutting edge for superior stain and corrosion resistance

 Cons